List of unofficial Mario media

-Unlicensed developers and fans have created unofficial Mario media, especially video games, relating to the Mario franchise.
-These products include video games, ROM hacks, and animations.
-Due to the popularity of the franchise, some of these unlicensed products have received critical attention.
+Unlicensed developers and fans have created unofficial media relating to the Mario franchise.
+Such media have included video games, ROM hacks, and animations.

-In September 2016, Nintendo issued over 500 DMCA takedown requests on diverse websites for various fan games based on Nintendo intellectual properties, resulting in the end of many infringing games' development.
+Due in-part to the franchise's popularity, some of these unlicensed works have received critical attention.
+In September 2016, Nintendo issued over 500 DMCA takedown requests for various fan games hosted at Game Jolt based on their intellectual properties.
+All of these games have been taken down.

 Video games

 Console games

-Several unofficial Mario games have been released for video game consoles, including unlicensed games, ROM hacks, and game mods.
+Several unofficial, and unlicensed, Mario games and game mods have been released for various video game consoles.